 Full_Name: Rich Megginson

-These patch files are derived from OpenLDAP Software.
+This patch file is derived from OpenLDAP Software.
 All of the

 modifications to OpenLDAP Software represented in the following